allegro/allegro.tech/_posts/2017-06-13-presto-small-step-for-devops-engineer-big-step-for-big-data-analyst.md

 1. support carrying out analysis in a public cloud
 1. support high-class JDBC and ODBC drivers.

-After analyzing documentation, code stored on GitHub and community support, we realized that Presto — the query engine developed by Facebook — was a quite fine candidate.
+After analyzing documentation, code stored on GitHub and community support, we realized that Presto was a quite fine candidate.
 It would allow us to call data stored in systems such as:

 * Hive
 * Kafka